Lowie375/Gyromina/README.md

 ## Contributing

 Contributions to Gyromina are always welcome!
-I'm a novice, so I don't know the best tips, tricks, and optimizations for JavaScript/Node.
-A little help can go a long way.
+I don't always have time on my hands to keep things running smoothly, so any help in doing that is greatly appreciated.

-Please see **[docs/CONTRIBUTING.md](docs/CONTRIBUTING.md)** for contribution information + general style notes and **[docs/CODE_OF_CONDUCT.md](docs/CODE_OF_CONDUCT.md)** for the community code of conduct.
+Please see **[docs/CONTRIBUTING.md](docs/CONTRIBUTING.md)** for contribution information and general style notes, and **[docs/CODE_OF_CONDUCT.md](docs/CODE_OF_CONDUCT.md)** for the community code of conduct.

 ### Contributors